Mag-nus/Mag-ACClientPatcher/README.md

  * This allows the client to select larger resolutions.
  * It does not fix text scaling issues at such high resolutions.

+**Client::UseTime Disable StartFrame and Draw**
+ * This will not render anytying past initial connection.
+You will only see a black screen.
+ * It removes almost all CPU/GPU based load but doesn't reduce memory usage much.
+ * Mouse inputs will still register
+ * Decal plugins will still run

 <br/>
 <br/>